Nullification (U.S. Constitution): New England's protests against federal authority

 Several New England states objected to the Embargo Act of 1807, which restricted foreign trade.
 The Massachusetts legislature passed a resolution stating that the embargo "is, in the opinion of the legislature, in many respects, unjust, oppressive and unconstitutional, and not legally binding on the citizens of this state".
 The Massachusetts resolution did not purport to nullify the Embargo Act, but instead stated that "the judicial courts are competent to decide this question, and to them every citizen, when aggrieved, ought to apply for redress".
 Massachusetts called on Congress to repeal the act, and proposed several constitutional amendments.
 Connecticut passed a resolution declaring that the act was unconstitutional and declaring that state officials would not "assist, or concur in giving effect to the aforesaid unconstitutional act".
 Connecticut joined in the call for constitutional amendments.
 Neither Massachusetts nor Connecticut attempted to ban enforcement of the act within the state.
 A federal district court ruled in 1808 that the Embargo Act was constitutional.
-Congress repealed the Embargo Act in 1809 because it had been ineffective in achieving its goal of bringing economic pressure on England and France.
+Congress repealed the Embargo Act in 1809 because it had been ineffective in achieving its goal of bringing economic pressure on Britain and France.
 Neither state attempted to block enforcement of the Embargo Act, so nullification did not come to a legal test.

 The War of 1812 was harmful to New England's commercial interests and was unpopular in New England.
 The New England states objected to putting their state militias under federal control, arguing that the Constitution did not give the federal government authority over state militias in those circumstances.
 There was some discussion in New England about making a separate peace with Britain or even seceding from the Union.
 At the Hartford Convention of 1814, delegates from several New England states met to discuss their disagreements with the federal government's policies.
 The final report and resolutions from the Hartford Convention asserted that "acts of Congress in violation of the Constitution are absolutely void" and asserted the right of a state "to interpose its authority" to protect against unconstitutional government action.
 The final resolutions did not attempt to ban enforcement of any act of Congress.
 Rather, the resolutions recommended to state legislatures that they protect their citizens from unconstitutional federal action, called on the federal government to fund the defense of New England, and proposed a series of amendments to the Constitution.
 No state legislature followed up by attempting to nullify a federal act.
 The end of the war made the issue moot.